CrunchyData/pgmonitor/exporter/README.md

 If you need to run multiple postgres_exporter services, follow the same instructions as RHEL7 for making a new queries_XX.yml file to only gather database specific metrics.
 Then follow the steps below:

     - Make a copy of the /etc/sysconfig file with a new name
-    - Update the WEB_LISTEN_ADDRESS in the new sysconfig file to use a new port number
+    - Update --web.listen-address in the new sysconfig file to use a new port number
-    - Update the QUERY_PATH in the new sysconfig file to point to the new query file generated
+    - Update --extend.query-path in the new sysconfig file to point to the new query file generated
     - Update the DATA_SOURCE_NAME in the new sysconfig file to point to the name of the database to be monitored
     - Make a copy of the /etc/init.d/crunchy-postgres-exporter with a new name
     - Update the SYSCONFIG variable in the new init.d file to match the new sysconfig file